discordeno/template/README.md

 **Note:** To run the bot with `PM2`: `pm2 start ./app.sh --name YOUR_BOT_NAME`
 ## Features

+- [x] Arguments folder to parse and validate arguments for all your commands.
+- [x] Commands to contain all your bots amazing commands.
 - [x] Events folder to keep all your events.
+- [x] Inhibitors to contain pre-check requirements on commands before running a command
 - [x] Monitors to contain functions you want to run on all messages
-- [x] Commands to contain all your bots amazing commands.
-- [x] Inhibitors to contain pre-check requirements on commands before running a command
+- [x] Utils to help make developing a Discord bot even easier and faster!
+- [x] Embed constructor with character limit checks to prevent errors.